Definition and Types of Adverb | Parts of Speech

 Adverbs of Manner

 Adverbs of Manner give us information about how or in which manner some action is proceeded.
 These answer the question: How?
 Adverbs of manner usually are derived from adjectives and mostly end in -ly.
-Following are some common words that come under the adverbs of manner category:

-Examples of adverb in sentences:
+Examples in the sentences:

 • Hassan caught the loose snake bravely.